-Christian Conn was born in Heidelberg, Germany - the son of an Army officer.
+Christian was born in Heidelberg, Germany - the son of an Army officer.
 As a child he lived in Germany, Georgia, Arizona, upstate New York, Kansas, and Colorado.
 He graduated high school from Liberty High School in Colorado Springs, Colorado.
 After high school, Christian went on to study acting at Rutgers University's Mason Gross School of the Arts, as well the London Academy of Theatre, where he honed his classical theatre chops under the direction of Richard Digby-Day and the patronage of Dame Judi Dench.
 After receiving a BFA in Acting from Rutgers, Christian moved to New York City, where he continues to reside.

-Christian is also a teaching artist and has taught his various acting workshops at the University of Richmond, Central Michigan University, Ohio University, University of Central Arkansas, Dreyfoos School for the Arts (FL), Greenwich Academy (CT), Brooklyn International High School, St. Paul Academy (MN), Bishop DuBourg H.S.
+Christian is also a teaching artist and has taught his various acting workshops at the University of Richmond, Central Michigan University, Ohio University, University of Central Arkansas, Dreyfoos School for the Arts (FL), Greenwich Academy (CT), Brooklyn Friends School, Brooklyn International High School, St. Paul Academy (MN), Bishop DuBourg H.S.
 (MO), Schenectady H.S., Space Coast H.S.
 (FL), and others.
 In November 2007, he was honored to be asked to teach his Shakespeare workshop to the National Council on the Arts in Washington, DC.

 Christian's mother, Sue, and father, Roger, are retired.
 And his brother, Justin, is a middle-school principal in Southern California.
 He owes them a great debt of gratitude for their love and support.

 Christian is proud and humbled to be living his dream as an actor.